mongodb/specifications/source/ocsp-support/ocsp-support.rst

 limited by a driver’s lack of OCSP support.

-OCSP stapling will also help applications deployed behind a firewall with an outbound whitelist.
-It’s a very natural mistake to neglect to whitelist the CRL distribution points and the OCSP endpoints, which can prevent an application from connecting to a MongoDB instance if certificate revocation checking is enabled but the driver does not support OCSP stapling.
+OCSP stapling will also help applications deployed behind a firewall with an outbound allowList.
+It’s a very natural mistake to neglect to allowList the CRL distribution points and the OCSP endpoints, which can prevent an application from connecting to a MongoDB instance if certificate revocation checking is enabled but the driver does not support OCSP stapling.